Imjin War: Siege of Pyongyang

 Japanese defenders were forced off the walls fairly quickly, and retreated to the citadel they built on the eastern portions of the city.
 Chinese officers initially scoffed at the earth walls of the Japanese citadel, but after coming under fire from the Japanese arquebuses, soon learned to respect the defense.
-The Jingbirok reported: "The enemy built clay walls with holes on top of their fortress, which looked like a beehive.
-They fired their muskets though those holes as much as they could, and as a result, a number of Chinese soldiers were wounded".
-The allies were unwilling to commit to a direct assault on the heavily defended fortification during the day.
+The Koreans and Chinese were unwilling to commit to a direct assault on the heavily defended fortification during the day.
 Instead, they left an opening for the Japanese to rally while making preparations for a fire assault on their position at night.
 Japanese forces sallied out of the undefended eastern walls and made a run for Hanseong, and they were hit with additional ambushes on the way back south and took heavy casualties.

-A samurai, Yoshino Jingoze'emon, wrote about the retreat:

-There was hardly a gap between the dead bodies that filled the surroundings of Matsuyama Castle [Moranbong].
-Finally, when we had repulsed the enemy, they burned the food storehouses in several places, so there was now no food.
-On the night of the seventh day, we evacuated the caste, and made our escape.
-Wounded men were abandoned, while those who were not wounded but simply exhausted crawled almost prostrate along the road...Because it is a cold country, there is ice and deep snow, and hands and feet are burned by the snow, and this gives rise to frostbite, which makes them swell up.
-The only clothes they had were the garments worn under their armour, and even men who were normally gallant resembled scarecrows on the mountains and fields because of their fatigue, and were indistinguishable from the dead.

 The fortress of Pungsan, held by Otomo Yoshimune of the Third Division, had been abandoned and burned down by him, before Konishi's force reached it, adding to the misery of the retreat.
-Otomo ruined his reputation by retreating without being attacked, and as a result, the Otomo clan, one of the oldest and most respected daimyō families on Kyushu, were disgraced forever, as under Bushido, cowardice was the worst disgrace for a samurai.
-Otomo's disgrace was also a blow for the efforts of Jesuit missionaries in Japan as Otomo had converted to Catholicism after long talks with the Portuguese Jesuits, and many Japanese concluded that Christianity with its emphasis on love and gentleness was not a suitable religion for a samurai.
+Otomo ruined his reputation by retreating without being attacked, and as a result, the Otomo clan, one of the oldest and most respected daimyo families on Kyushu, were disgraced for his apparent cowardice.
 Song Yingchang's letters on 1 March 1593, described the battle in full to the Ming court.
 After their defeat, the Japanese shifted their strategy to hit-and-run tactics and ambushes.
 The use of gunpowder technology and street fighting contributed to the victory, which would permanently deter the invasion.